Georgie Poynton: Youth career

 Poynton started off playing with East Meath United, before moving to Dundalk aged 15 in August 2013.
-He was fast tracked to the club's under 19's team and continued to impress at that level despite playing 3 years above his age group.
-He became the youngest ever player to sign a professional contract with Dundalk aged just 16 years 5 months old, on 14 February 2014, despite interest from Middlesbrough and Hibernians.
+He was "fast-tracked" to the club's under 19s team, despite playing 3 years above his age group.
+In February 2014, he became the youngest ever player to sign a professional contract with Dundalk, aged just 16 years 5 months old.

 Dundalk

 2014 season

 Poynton made his first team debut for Dundalk on 5 May 2014 in a 3–0 League of Ireland Cup win over Bray Wanderers at the Carlisle Grounds.
 He went on to make 2 more appearances in the competition that season as Dundalk won the 2014 League of Ireland Cup as well as the league title.

 2015 season

 On 22 May 2015, Poynton made his League of Ireland debut, coming on as a substitute for Ronan Finn in a 2–0 win away to St Patrick's Athletic.
 He made a total of 8 appearances in all competitions, including 3 in the Leinster Senior Cup, one of which being in the final as his side won the competition by beating Shamrock Rovers 3–1 at Oriel Park.
 Poynton also picked up a league winners medal as Dundalk retained their League of Ireland Premier Division title as well as winning the 2015 FAI Cup.
 He signed a new 2-year contract on 5 November 2015.